GarethOates/az-arch-master-class/IaaS/10. Private Link for Azure SQL Database/README.md

 6. Now, lets Connect to the VM from the internet as follows:

-   - In the portal's search bar, enter myVm{uniqueid}.
+   - Go to Virtual Machine which we created using the template.

    - Select the Connect button.
 After selecting the Connect button, Connect to virtual machine opens.